keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 }
 ```

 What will this code do?
 Without knowledge of where the element is in the DOM and what styles are applied to the rest of the page, there is no way to know.
-Absolute positioning is made relative to the nearest positioned ancestor; applying it means different things depending on which ancestor, if any, has positioning applied.
+Absolute positioning is done relative to the nearest positioned ancestor; applying it means different things depending on which ancestor, if any, has positioning applied.

 Furthermore, how you can (or cannot) stack one element in front of another is going to be highly dependent on where the two are positioned in the DOM.
 Shuffling items around in the DOM can cause drastic effects on the way items fit together and stack.
-This is why stacking contexts are a vital (and often complicated) topic.
+This is why document flow and stacking contexts are a vital (and sometimes complicated) topics.

 But the contextual nature of CSS is also due in part to the way design works.
 If an engineer designs a bridge, you can’t just look at the blueprint and say, “this is all good except this one beam here; go ahead and take that out”.
 Removing that beam has ramifications on the structural integrity of the whole thing.
 Similarly, changing one part of a design can have ramifications on how other items on the screen are perceived.
 Frequently, you will need to style multiple elements together, in conjunction.

 If you make the heading in a tile bigger, for instance, it becomes more prominent to the user and therefore makes other items on the screen seem less important.
-The restrictions aren’t about physics in this case, but there are subtle rules of “soft science” that impact human perception.
+The restrictions aren’t about physics as with the bridge, but there are subtle rules of “soft science” that impact human perception.
 Parts of the page render in a physical space on screen, and the realities of the physical world (and how we perceive it) are important to be aware of.

 We like to architect software using [principles of modularity and encapsulation](https://freecontent.manning.com/modular-css/).
 This makes sense in the world of code, because code is complicated and this breaks the problem up into manageable sizes.
 But we should also be aware that it isn’t always perfect.
 In CSS, we can never completely disregard what’s going on outside a given module.